esphome/esphome-devices/src/docs/devices/Tuya-WB5-WiFi-5in1-LED-Controller/index.md

 There are 2 ways of flashing ESPHome on to this controller.

-- [Tuya Cloudcutter](https://github.com/tuya-cloudcutter/tuya-cloudcutter) (No disassembly required, follow guide on their github page.)
+- [Tuya Cloudcutter](https://github.com/tuya-cloudcutter/tuya-cloudcutter) (No disassembly required, follow guide on their github page.) **IMPORTANT: Read step 13 of manual flashing instructions!!!**
 - Manual flashing (Disassembly required, soldering required depending on your tools and skillset.)

 ## Pinout